By Shreya Deb, Maddie Holland and Sonam Agrawal

-Anyone seeking to tackle poverty must operate in the environment where most urban poor reside: the urban slum.
-Today, estimates of India’s slum population range from 65 to 100 million, comprising 17-24 percent of the country’s urban residents.
-In Mumbai, India’s financial capital, an estimated 52.5 percent of the population lives in slums, which make up just nine percent of the city’s total geographical area.
-Slum dwellers face a host of challenges in health, safety, civil rights, and access to basic services such as water and electricity.
+Anyone seeking to tackle poverty must operate in an environment where most urban poor resides: the urban slum.
+Today, estimates of India’s slum population range from 65 to 100 million, comprising 17-24 per cent of the country’s urban residents.
+In Mumbai, India’s financial capital, an estimated 52.5 per cent of the population lives in slums, which make up just nine per cent of the city’s total geographical area.
+Slum-dwellers face a host of challenges in health, safety, civil rights, and access to basic services such as water and electricity.

 Efforts to resettle residents out of slums are constrained by broader challenges related to livelihoods and liveability in India’s cities.
 Priced out of the formal housing market, people who migrate to cities have to live in slums close to their point of employment due to limited public transportation.
 In many cases, slums exist as a subsidy to India’s middle class, who employ those living in them, in a labour market that is not in line with the housing market.

-There is an opportunity for philanthropy to play a leadership role in slums.
+There is an opportunity for CSR in India to play a leadership role in slums.
 Yet historically, funding has focused more on rural than urban poverty.
 To understand why, we spoke with leaders at foundations and nonprofits, as well as other experts and found that philanthropy overall remains reluctant to invest in slums due to a set of challenges – some real, some perceived.